-1.4 Chronic kidney disease affects approximately 3 million people in the UK and occurs because of slow damage to the kidneys over a number of months or years.
-The incidence increases with age and is higher in certain ethnic groups, such as patients of South Asian and African descent.
+- Chronic kidney disease affects approximately 3 1.3 million people in the UK and occurs because of slow damage to the kidneys over years.
+The incidence increases with age and is higher in patients of South Asian and African descent.
 In the initial stages of CKD, patients are usually well and there is little to find on clinical examination.
-Early abnormal findings may include blood (haematuria) and protein (proteinuria) in the urine or elevated blood pressure (hypertension).
+Early abnormal findings may include elevated blood pressure (hypertension) and abnormalities such as protein or blood in the urine (proteinuria/haematuria).
 However, the lack of symptoms means many patients present to medical services with advanced disease.
-In the latter stages of CKD, patients may complain of tiredness, a loss of appetite, feeling sick (nausea)

-- and itching (pruritus).
-Other symptoms, such as ankle swelling (oedema), may be present depending on the underlying condition causing CKD. - 1.5 Other terms used for chronic kidney disease include chronic renal impairment, chronic renal insufficiency and chronic renal failure.
-Established renal failure (ERF) refers to kidney function that has deteriorated to a level where treatment is required to sustain life.
-Treatment options include dialysis and renal transplantation but some patients decide not to receive dialysis and opt for conservative management.
-Conservative care involves input from specialist nurses and palliative care services, and focuses on treating the complications of kidney disease and managing symptoms.
+In the latter stages of CKD, patients may complain of tiredness, a loss of appetite, feeling sick (nausea), itching (pruritus), swollen legs (oedema) and breathlessness. - 1.4 Other terms used for chronic kidney disease include chronic renal impairment, chronic renal insufficiency and chronic renal failure.
+Established renal failure (ERF) refers to kidney function that has deteriorated to a level where RRT treatment is required to sustain life.
+Treatment options include dialysis and renal transplantation though some patients decide not to receive RRT and opt for conservative management.